 Biostatistics and Bioinformatics

-Housed in UC’s department of Environmental Health with collaborations throughout the College of Medicine and Cincinnati Children’s Hospital Medical Center, the Division of Biostatistics and Bioinformatics offers exciting training and research opportunities in biomedical data sciences.
+Housed in UC’s department of Environmental and Public Health Sciences with collaborations throughout the College of Medicine and Cincinnati Children’s Hospital Medical Center, the Division of Biostatistics and Bioinformatics offers exciting training and research opportunities in biomedical data sciences.
 Training programs in the division combine rigorous statistical and computational education rooted in the probability theory and computer science with the exposure to a broad range of biomedical research applications.

 Biostatistics is a data science field concerned with application of statistical reasoning in the biomedical and public health research.
 Biostatisticians develop statistical methodologies that are tailored to address specific biomedical data analysis problems.
 Biostatisticians are also members of interdisciplinary biomedical research teams whose role is to ensure optimal use of data to answer specific biomedical research questions.

-Learn More: Division of Biostatistics and Bioinformatics
+A Sample of Recent Publications by the Division of Biostatistics and Bioinformatics